johnnyb/ntag424-java/README.md

 Personally, my preferred method is to create an NDEF URL that looks like this: "https://www.example.com/tagread/{UID}{COUNTER}/{MAC}"

 Basically, this puts the UID and counter in plaintext.
-This means that if something is scanning but is not connected to the Internet, it can in fact read the UID off of the card.
+This means that if something is scanning but is not connected to the Internet, it can in fact read the UID off of the card from the URL.
+But, if you are connected to the Internet, it can do additional validation.

+For general purposes, I personally recommend any additional information be stored on the server and retrieved rather than encoded into the card.
+It just makes life easier, because then you just have an NDEF record to deal with, and you can easily link the data to the card after-the-fact with minimal tooling.
+Basically, you have a card programmer, and, after the cards are programmed with your keys/URL, you can use other devices to tie those cards to something, and they don't need your encryption keys to do it.

 ## Key diversification